Automorphism group functors of algebraic superschemes: introduction

 similarly to \cite{mats-oort}.

 Our approach to the problem of representability of $\mathfrak{Aut}(\mathbb{X})$ is inspired by the description of locally algebraic group superschemes, that was recently obtained in \cite{maszub2}.
-Recall that if $\mathbb{G}$ is a locally algebraic group superscheme, then $\mathbb{G}=\mathbb{G}_{ev}\mathbb{N}_e(\mathbb{G})$, where $\mathbb{G}_{ev}$ is the largest purely even group supersubscheme of $\mathbb{G}$, and $\mathbb{N}_e(\mathbb{G})$ is a normal group subfunctor of $\mathbb{G}$, called the \emph{formal neighborhhod of the identity}, which is strictly pro-representable by a complete local Noetherian Hopf superalgebra.
+We will briefly recall the main points of this description.
+If $\mathbb{G}$ is a locally algebraic group superscheme, then $\mathbb{G}=\mathbb{G}_{ev}\mathbb{N}_e(\mathbb{G})$, where $\mathbb{G}_{ev}$ is the largest purely even group supersubscheme of $\mathbb{G}$, and $\mathbb{N}_e(\mathbb{G})$ is a normal group subfunctor of $\mathbb{G}$, called the \emph{formal neighborhhod of the identity}, which is strictly pro-representable by a complete local Noetherian Hopf superalgebra.
 In the nineth section we give an equivalent description of the group subfunctor $\mathbb{N}_e(\mathbb{G})$ as :